Holonomy reductions of Cartan geometries and curved orbit decompositions: Examples and applications

 \subsection{Hermitian metrics on complex projective standard tractors}

 There is an almost complex version of metrics on the projective standard tractor bundle.
-This is significantly more complicated than the real version in several respects.
+The geometry behind this is that of an almost complex projective structure, which is a generalisation of the notion of $h$--projective structure, see e.g.\cite{matveev,Apostolov-Calderbank-Gauduchon} and references therein.
+This case is significantly more complicated than the real version in several respects.
 Therefore, we will only derive some basic facts here, and study it in more detail elsewhere.

-Almost complex classical projective structures can be equivalently described as parabolic geometries of type $(G,P)$, where $G=SL(n+1,\Bbb C)$ and $P\subset G$ is the stabiliser of a line in the standard representation $\Bbb C^{n+1}$ of $G$.
+Almost complex classical projective structures can be equivalently described as parabolic geometries of type $(G,P)$, where $G=SL(n+1,\Bbb C)$ and $P\subset G$ is the stabiliser of a complex line in the standard representation $\Bbb C^{n+1}$ of $G$.
 However, $G$ and $P$ are viewed as real Lie groups and likewise one has to consider their Lie algebras as real Lie algebras.
 Doing this, one obtains a geometry which is much more general than just the obvious holomorphic analog of a classical projective structure.
-As far as we know, the general theory of this geometry is not developed in detail in the literature, a brief account can be found in section 4.6 of \cite{cap-correspondence}.
+As far as we know, the parabolic geometry approach to this structure is not developed in detail in the literature, a brief account can be found in Section 4.6 of \cite{cap-correspondence}.

 Explicitly, one has to consider manifolds $M$ of real dimension $2n$ endowed with an almost complex structure $J:TM\to TM$.
+Then there is a complex version of the projective equivalence of linear connections on $TM$.
+Consider a $(1,0)$--form $\Ups$, i.e.~$\Ups(x)$ is a complex linear map $T_xM\to\Bbb C$ (with respect to $J_x$) for each $x$.
+Then, defining the action of complex numbers on tangent vectors via $J$, one defines complex projective equivalence by for all vector fields $\xi$, $\eta$.
+Note that this does not imply projective equivalence in the real sense, since complex linear combinations of $\xi$ and $\eta$ occur on the right hand side.
+The use of complex linear combinations leads to the fact that $DJ=0$ implies that $\tilde DJ=0$ for any equivalent connection.

-Then it is well known that for a linear connection $D$ on $TM$ such that $DJ=0$, the $(0,2)$--component of the torsion of $D$ is (up to a nonzero factor) given by the Nijenhuis tensor of $J$.
-On the other hand, one can always find a connection $D$ for which the torsion is of type $(0,2)$.
+Connections which are equivalent in this sense have the same torsion.
+However, a connection preserving an almost complex structure cannot be assumed to be torsion free, since it is well known that for such a connection, the $(0,2)$--component of the torsion is (up to a nonzero factor) given by the Nijenhuis tensor of $J$.
+On the other hand, given an almost complex structure one can always find a connection $D$ compatible with $J$ for which the torsion is of type $(0,2)$.